schierproducts/schier-api-documentation/src/grease-monkey/users.md

 `number_of_projects` <span class="code-note">default: 0, integer</span>

 The number of projects that the user has created within Grease Monkey

+`number_of_pre_approval_projects` <span class="code-note">default: 0, integer</span>

+The number of projects that the user has created within Grease Monkey that have requested PreApproval

 ## List of Users